 - Using the configuration tools provided by your domain registrar, modify the nameserver for your domain.

-Note: The zone is re-synchronized according to the refresh interval specified in the zone's SOA record.
+The zone is re-synchronized according to the refresh interval specified in the zone's SOA record.
 If a zone transfer fails, the zone enters a "warning" state.
-NS1 will continue attempts to complete the zone transfer based on the re-try interval defined in your SOA record until it succeeds or the expiry timeout is exceeded.
-If the process exceeds the expiry timeout before NS1 is able to to re-synchronize your zone, the zone enters an "error" state and the NS1 server will no longer answer queries for the zone.
+NS1 will attempt to complete the zone transfer based on the retry interval specified in the SOA record until it succeeds or the expiry timeout is exceeded.
+If the process exceeds the expiry timeout before NS1 can re-synchronize your zone, the zone enters an "error" state, and the NS1 server will no longer answer queries for the zone.